Bangladesh–India relations: Relationship under Sheikh Hasina (2009–2024)

 In 2012, Bangladesh allowed India's Oil and Natural Gas Corporation to ferry heavy machinery, turbines and cargo through Ashuganj for Palatana Power project in southern Tripura.

 From October 2013, India started exporting 500 megawatts of electricity a day to Bangladesh over a period of 35 years.
-A 125-kilometre Baharampur-Bheramara transmission line, 40 km of it in Bangladesh, connects the two substations.
+A 125-kilometre Baharampur–Bheramara transmission line, 40 km of it in Bangladesh, connects the two substations.
 Bangladesh officials believe the export would greatly ease the national shortage once 500 MW flows into the national grid.
-The two country's Prime Ministers also unveiled the plaque of the 1,320-MW coal-fired Rampal power plant, a joint venture between the two countries.
-The link is being seen as a major milestone in strengthening the bilateral relationship and comes at a time when India is desperate to make up for its inability to deliver on two key pacts with Bangladesh: one on Teesta waters and the land boundary pact.
+The two country's leaders also unveiled the plaque of the 1,320-MW coal-fired Rampal power plant, a joint venture between in the two nation countries.

+The link was as a major milestone in strengthening the bilateral relationship and comes at a time when India is desperate to make up for its inability to deliver on two key pacts with Bangladesh: one on Teesta waters and the landscale border/boundary pact.
-From November 2013, A Wagah Border-like ceremony is being organized at Petrapole (in West Bengal, India) - Benapole (Bangladesh) border checkpoint.
-The ceremony which includes parades, march-past and lowering of the national flag of both the countries is now a daily routine, at sundown, on the eastern border.
-The relations between the countries are definitely moving in positive direction.

-Indian External Affairs Minister Sushma Swaraj visited Bangladesh in her first official overseas trip in June, 2014.
-On 7 May 2015 the Indian Parliament, in the presence of Bangladeshi diplomats, unanimously passed the Land Boundary Agreement (LBA) as its 100th Constitutional amendment, thereby resolving all 68-year-old border disputes since the end of the British Raj.
-The bill was pending ratification since the 1974 Mujib-Indira accords.

-In June 2014, during her first official overseas visit, Foreign Minister of India, Sushma Swaraj concluded various agreements to boost ties.
+Indian External Affairs Minister Sushma Swaraj visited Bangladesh in her first official overseas trip in June 2014.
+During her first official overseas visit, Foreign Minister of India, Sushma Swaraj concluded various agreements to boost ties.
 They include: